 The United States established diplomatic relations with Dominica in 1978 following its independence from the United Kingdom.
 The United States and Dominica have a cooperative relationship.
-The United States supports the Dominican government’s efforts to expand its economic base and to provide a higher standard of living for its citizens.
+The United States supports the Dominican government’s efforts to expand its economic base, increase economic prosperity, support public health, and develop its disaster resilience capacity.

 U.S. Assistance to Dominica

 U.S. assistance to Dominica is channeled primarily through multilateral agencies such as the World Bank and the Caribbean Development Bank, and through the U.S. Agency for International Development office in Bridgetown, Barbados.
 The U.S. Peace Corps provides technical assistance to Dominica, mostly in education; Peace Corps volunteers returned to Dominica in 2022, following a two-year absence due to the COVID-19 pandemic.
 As one of thirteen Caribbean partners under the Caribbean Basin Security Initiative (CBSI), Dominica also benefits from U.S. counternarcotics and law enforcement assistance focused on disrupting illicit trafficking, strengthening citizen security, and preventing youth crime and violence.
 The United States and Dominica are partners under the U.S.-Caribbean Partnership to Address the Climate Crisis (PACC 2030), which elevates U.S. cooperation with Caribbean countries to support climate adaptation and strengthen energy security, while building the resilience of critical infrastructure and local economies to the climate crisis.

 Bilateral Economic Relations